 Delivering Excellence in Health Care

 Good Samaritan University Hospital, part of the Catholic Health system, is a community hospital located in West Islip, NY.
 The hospital has served the south shore of Long Island for more than 50 years.
-Our combination of clinical excellence and compassionate care sets us apart and is why so many residents of our community rely on and trust us for their health and wellness needs.
+Our combination of clinical excellence and compassionate care sets us apart and is why so many community residents rely on and trust us for their health and wellness needs.

 About Good Samaritan University Hospital

 - Holds the prestigious Magnet designation for excellence in nursing.
 Only nine percent of hospitals throughout the U.S. hold this honor.

 - One of seven hospitals nationwide to receive Three-Year Accreditation from the Commission on Cancer for six consecutive surveys spanning 18 years.

 - Only hospital on Long Island to be designated a Comprehensive Stroke Center by both the Joint Commission and NYS DOH.

 - Only Level I Adult Trauma Center and Level II Pediatric Trauma Center on the south shore of Long Island.

 - The hospital's Medical Intensive Care Unit (MICU) earned a silver-level Beacon Award for Excellence from the American Association of Critical-Care Nurses (AACN) (2021)